 Guinea pigs are herd animals and they don’t do particularly well in isolation.
 As such, you might want to consider getting a pair of these adorable rodents.
 They’ll appreciate the company!

 9. Do you have any other pets that may not get along well with a guinea pig?

 Though most varieties of cats ignore these cute rodents, there are several breeds of dogs that are predisposed to attacking guinea pigs.
 If you have a dog at home, it may be a good idea to do a few test visits before fully integrating your new pet into your household.

 Vitamin C is crucial for guinea pigs.
 Unfortunately, not all food pellets are fortified with this nutrient.
-To ensure that your pet lives a long and healthy life, you'll need to purchase supplement drops that can be added to his food.
+To ensure that your pet lives a long and healthy life, you’ll need to purchase supplement drops that can be added to their food.

 Though guinea pigs are generally healthy animals, it’s always best to prepare for the worst.
 Not all veterinarians are equipped to treat guinea pigs, so it’s crucial that you perform this search before bringing home your new pet.

 12. Do you know a pet sitter who can watch your guinea pig while you’re away?